Brandeis Midyears on the Arcadia London Midyear Program

 Arcadia courses focus on London, and cover topics ranging from art and architecture to law, politics and history.

 City University London was founded in 1894 as the Northampton Institute on its present site and awarded full university status in 1966.
 It has special links with the City of London and plays an active role in the business and professional life of the capital.
-The following courses are available to Study Abroad students:
+The following courses are available to Hamilton students:

-Science Courses at Queen Mary, University of London
+Science Courses at Queen Mary University of London

 Students at Brandeis are required to complete a one-semester course in each of the four schools: Creative Arts, Humanities, Science and Social Science.
 They must also complete an undergraduate writing seminar.
 Fulfillment of these requirements can begin at any time.